YesCT/alim.ac/source/writes/2015-04-21-post-travel-survival-guide.html.md

 This is not always feasible, but if you can budget a day before returning to work it is very helpful.

-Its a day to do laundry.
+It’s a day to do laundry.
 A day to go to the store and restock groceries.
 A day to wake up early and drink a beer because you feel like it’s an evening somewhere else.

 ## Keep engaging